AlphaWong/FoodRadar/README.md

 ![Population by Year, Usual Spoken Language and Whether Able to Speak Cantonese](https://i.imgur.com/VhXw4bp.png) Inside that group, up to 220,000 people cannot speck Cantonese.
 Therefore, it is a huge market for us to explore.

-Once if we can active those person in Hong Kong that it will incream the income of the local restaurants.
+Once we can active those persons in Hong Kong that it will increase the income of the local restaurants.

 ## Related Works
 ### Google map local guide program